Dynflow/dynflow/doc/pages/source/documentation/index.md

 {% endplantuml %}

-1) the client prepares an execution plan, saves it into persistence and passes it's id to the client dispatcher
+1) the client prepares an execution plan, saves it into persistence and passes its id to the client dispatcher

 2) the client dispatcher creates an [IVar](http://www.rubydoc.info/github/ruby-concurrency/concurrent-ruby/Concurrent/IVar)